sowmya-29/Puzzle/README.md

 # Puzzle
 It is a Python project.
-Initially the game board consists of 9 numbers arranged randomly.The user needs to arrange these numbers in ascending order.
+Initially the game board consists of 11 numbers arranged randomly in 3*4 Grid.The user needs to arrange these numbers in ascending order.

 Whenever user clicks on a number it checks for the empty space on the four sides and then it will slide where there is empty Space.